Alexandrite: The Rare Colour-Changing Gemstone

 It is essential to purchase an alexandrite accompanied by a certificate issued by a recognised laboratory: GRS, Gübelin, SSEF or GIA.
 This certificate will confirm the stone's natural origin and the absence of treatment.
 At Bonnot Paris, every alexandrite we offer is certified by an internationally recognised laboratory.

-Avoid sudden thermal shocks and prolonged exposure to harsh chemicals (chlorine, household cleaning products).
+Avoid sudden thermal shocks and prolonged exposure to harsh chemicals (chlorine, household products).
 Store your alexandrite jewel separately from other pieces, ideally in an individual pouch or a dedicated compartment of your jewellery box.

 Choosing an alexandrite for an engagement ring is a deeply personal and distinctive choice.
 Here is why this stone deserves your attention.